Your Paper Your Way

 • Corresponding author.
 Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
 Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.

 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

 An abstract of your manuscript, summarizing the content in no more than 200 words, should be provided.
 Abstracts should follow a structured format.
 For empirical studies, this will usually involve these headings: Objectives, Design, Setting, Participants, Main Outcome Measures, Results, Conclusions.

-Please list 3 or 4 keywords on the first page of your manuscript.
+Please list 3 or 4 keywords on the first page of your manuscript, after the Abstract.
 The purpose of these is to increase the likely accessibility of your paper to potential readers searching the literature.
 Therefore, ensure keywords are descriptive of the study.
 Refer to a recognised thesaurus of keywords (e.g. CINAHL, MEDLINE) wherever possible.

 Please list those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.) Please do not include any acknowledgements within your main manuscript file until the revision stages, when it should be placed after the statement of Funding (see Conflict of Interest file section below).